ChenDarYen/Key-Locked-Rank-One-Editing-for-Text-to-Image-Personalization/README.md

 </p>

 ### Our
-Our results demonstrate a slight overfitting.
-Using CLIP similarity to select a balanced weight is necessary.
+Using CLIP similarity to automatically select a balanced weight is necessary.
 We'll implement it in the near future.
 <p align="center">
 <img src=assets/our_samples_teddy.png />